Our pioneering green exercise research has captured the interest of people around the world.

-It is a concept which has also captured the interest of people around the globe as a solution to improve mental wellbeing.
+It is a concept which has also captured the interest of people around the globe as a solution to improve mental wellbeing for all ages.

 Our Green Exercise Research Team includes specialists in physiology, health and well-being, environmental sustainability, community engagement and behaviour change.
 They have worked on a wide range of research projects from international-level reviews through to individual project analysis.

 We've worked with national charities like Mind, RSPB and the Wildlife Trusts through to Care Farming UK and the Wilderness Foundation.
 Our research has a real impact.
 For example, our work was key to a successful Big Lottery bid by Mind which led to Ecominds, a £7.5 million, five-year programme supporting 130 environmental projects which have improved the mental health of participants.

 Dr Rachel Bragg, from the Green Exercise Research Team, said: “We found significant improvements in participant mental wellbeing, social inclusion and connection to nature."